Fawn Fire: Progression

-Impacts
+Effects

 The Fawn Fire ultimately destroyed 185 structures, including homes, commercial buildings, and outbuildings; a complete breakdown of how many of each were destroyed was not made available, but at least 41 residential buildings burned.
 A further 26 structures were damaged.

 At some point during the fire suppression effort three firefighters were injured; Cal Fire did not disclose the cause or severity of their injuries.
-No civilians were reported injured, and no fatalities of any kind were reported.

 On September 23, the state of California applied for a Fire Management Assistance Grant for the Fawn Fire.
-The Federal Emergency Management Agency (FEMA) approved it, allowing up to 75% of eligible firefighting costs to be covered by federal funding.
+The Federal Emergency Management Agency (FEMA) approved it, allowing up to 75 percent of eligible firefighting costs to be covered by federal funding.
 On September 27, Governor of California Gavin Newsom declared a state of emergency for Shasta County in response to the Fawn Fire, having previously declared a state of emergency in the county on August 10 for the McFarland Fire.

 Following the fire, Mercy Medical Center Redding requested the activation and received the assistance of two National Guard medical teams after hospital staffing was compromised by the combined impacts of the Fawn Fire (which affected 30 hospital employees) and the COVID-19 pandemic.

 Cause

-Arrest

 A woman was apprehended after walking out of a wooded area near the fire's ignition point after it started.
 According to officials, she told firefighters that she was dehydrated and needed medical care.
 After receiving it, she was interviewed by Cal Fire law enforcement officers, arrested, and booked into the Shasta County Jail.
 She was allegedly found with an operable lighter, carbon dioxide cartridges, and a "pink and white item containing a green leafy substance".
 The supervisor of a quarry near both the ignition point and the site of the woman's arrest reported someone of her description trespassing in the area, ignoring warnings to that effect, and leaving a battery and more carbon dioxide cartridges on a dirt road.
 The woman claimed she had been unsuccessfully attempting to boil water containing bear urine in a puddle in a creek bed.